anuragborkar2005/All-In-One-App/README.md

-All-In-One
+# All-In-One

-Features
+## Features

-Digital Clock: Displays the current time with a sleek, real-time interface.
+1. **Digital Clock**: Displays the current time with a sleek, real-time interface.

-Reminder: Allows users to set and manage reminders for important tasks.
+2. **Reminder**: Allows users to set and manage reminders for important tasks.

-Stopwatch: A fully functional stopwatch for tracking time intervals.
+3. **Stopwatch**: A fully functional stopwatch for tracking time intervals.

-Calendar View: A simple and clean calendar to view dates.
+4. **Calendar View**: A simple and clean calendar to view dates.

-Weather Updates: Displays real-time weather information fetched via an API.
+5. **Weather Updates**: Displays real-time weather information fetched via an API.

-Technologies Used
+## Technologies Used

-HTML: For the app’s structure.
+- **HTML**: For the app’s structure.

-Tailwind CSS: For designing a modern, responsive UI.
+- **Tailwind CSS**: For designing a modern, responsive UI.

-JavaScript: To handle interactivity, functionality, and API integration.
+- **JavaScript**: To handle interactivity, functionality, and API integration.

-What I Learned
+## What I Learned

-Integrating APIs for live weather updates.
+- Integrating APIs for live weather updates.

-Managing time-based functions like a stopwatch and reminders.
+- Managing time-based functions like a stopwatch and reminders.

-Building a responsive UI quickly with Tailwind CSS.
+- Building a responsive UI quickly with Tailwind CSS.

-Handling date and time manipulation in JavaScript.
+- Handling date and time manipulation in JavaScript.